Frequently Asked Questions

-Each route, except the trail ride, will have a well identified vehicle following the last rider until that rider rolls in at the finish.
+Each route will have a well identified vehicle following the last rider until that rider rolls in at the finish.
 They can pick you up and give you a ride back with your bike.

 Enjoy your time out there.
 There is a sweep vehicle behind the last rider.
 However, you should be back before 2pm to enjoy lunch.

 25K: Although not too long, it still has a few hills that will take some effort.
 Plan approximately 1 to 2 hours depending on individual pace.